What is Launch it, School to Work?

 NZMAC ITO matches a learner with a marine or composites employer and typically, selected students will be employed on a part-time basis (usually 1 or 2 days per week – or as agreed by the school and employer) for all or part of the school year.
 Students will work towards earning industry unit standard credits at Level 2 or 3 that will be awarded towards NCEA.
 Students will attend school for the remaining days per week.
 NZMAC ITO will develop a learning plan for each student and will assess and report credits gained in the workplace.
 For more detailed information on our Launch it, School to Work programme download this guide

-Benefits of School to Work Training
+Benefits of Launch it, School to Work Training

 - By offering a wider range of opportunities and sharing the learning and assessment, retention and engagement of students is higher.

-- Students are able to complete NCEA Level 2 or Level 3, using marine or composites industry unit standards, and those credits can also be credited towards a nationally recognised level 4 industry qualification.
+- Students are able to complete NCEA Level 2 or Level 3, using marine or composites industry unit standards, and those credits can also be credited towards a nationally recognised Level 4 industry qualification.

 - Students gain valuable work experience and the opportunity to enter full-time employment or an apprenticeship at the end of the school year.